sbevza/Python_Bootcamp.Day_05-1/README.md

 very unusual screwdriver, and the other one is like a smartphone, but with a couple of tentacles on its sides.

- &mdash; So, this is an Ood species detector.
-When you aim the tentacles at someone it will show you the most appropriate name of that species in your language.
+ "So, this is an Ood species detector.
+When you aim the tentacles at someone it will show you the most appropriate name of that species in your language."

 You take the device and point its tentacles to the Doctor.
-The "smartphone" thinks for a moment and then the words "Time Lord" appear on its screen in English.
+The 'smartphone' thinks for a moment and then the words 'Time Lord' appear on its screen in English.

- &mdash; Now, every species in a galactic database has a specific leadership figure or at least some name that will make them stumble for a moment and give you a temporary advantage.
+ "Now, every species in a galactic database has a specific leadership figure or at least some name that will make them stumble for a moment and give you a temporary advantage."

 On one of the TARDIS' screens appears a list of species with examples: